 It is worth emphasizing here that ocean gyres do not exist in isolation -- they interact with other fundamental aspects of ocean circulation, such as the MOC.
-The MOC complements gyre circulation in transporting tracers such as heat, chemicals, and nutrients globally between ocean basins.
-It has been argued that thermohaline forcing is responsible for driving the MOC \citep{Stommel1959, Stommel1961}, with gyres being driven by wind stress \citep{Munk1950}. \citet{Luyten1985} contradicted this simplified view by establishing a link between wind stress and heat gain for the North Atlantic subpolar gyre. \citet{Yeager2014} and \citet{Yeager2015} used a coupled ocean-sea-ice configuration of the Community Earth System Model with perturbed forcing, and found that most of the decadal variability in both the Atlantic MOC (AMOC) and the North Atlantic subpolar gyre was due to variability in surface buoyancy forcing, while changes in interannual variability were attributed to wind stress anomalies.
+The MOC complements gyre circulation in transporting tracers across ocean basins.
+It has been argued that thermohaline forcing is responsible for driving the MOC \citep{Stommel1959, Stommel1961}, with gyres being driven by wind stress \citep{Sverdrup1947}. \citet{Luyten1985} contradicted this simplified view by establishing a link between wind stress and heat gain for the North Atlantic subpolar gyre. \citet{Yeager2014} and \citet{Yeager2015} used a coupled ocean--sea ice configuration of the Community Earth System Model with perturbed forcing, and found that most of the decadal variability in both the Atlantic MOC (AMOC) and the North Atlantic subpolar gyre was due to variability in surface buoyancy forcing, while interannual variability in these circulatory features were attributed to wind stress anomalies.
 Modeling studies \citep{Yeager2015, Larson2020} identify a direct relationship between the mid-depth overturning cell and the North Atlantic subtropical gyre transport on the basis that the two circulatory features are linked through the northward flowing Gulf Stream.
 Thus, ocean gyres and the MOC are coupled dynamical features \citep{Klockmann2020, Berglund2022}, and a thorough analysis of the drivers behind the formation of ocean gyres requires a quantitative understanding of other processes of ocean circulation.